Greek name: History

 Ancient Greeks generally had a single name, often qualified with a patronymic, a clan or tribe, or a place of origin.
 Married women were identified by the name of their husbands, not their fathers.

 Hereditary family names or surnames began to be used by elites in the Byzantine period.
 Well into the 9th century, they were rare.
 But by the 11th and 12th centuries, elite families often used family names.
 Family names came from placenames, nicknames, or occupations.

-During the Ottoman period, surnames with Turkish prefixes such as "Hatzi-" ("Hacı"), "Kara-" ("brave") and suffixes such as "-(i)lis" ("li/lı" meaning "of"), "-tzis" ("ci/cı/çi/çı" meaning "-maker, -smith"), and "-oglou" ("oğlu" meaning "son of") became common, especially among Anatolian Greeks.
+During the Ottoman period, surnames with Turkish prefixes such as "Hatzi-" ("Hacı"), "Kara-" ("brave") and suffixes such as "-(i)lis" ("li/lı" meaning "of"), "-tzis" ("ci/cı/çi/çı" meaning "-maker, -smith"), and "-oglou" ("oğlu" meaning "son of") became common.
 It is not clear when stable family surnames became widely used.
 Though elite families often had stable family names, many of the "last names" used by Greeks into the 19th century were either patronymics or nicknames.
 It is also possible that family names were simply not recorded because Ottoman administrative practice preferred patronymics and did not require surnames.

 In the 19th century, patronymic surnames became common.

 For personal names, from the first century CE until the nineteenth century CE, pagan names from antiquity were mostly replaced by names from Christian scriptures and tradition.
 With the Modern Greek Enlightenment and the development of Greek nationalism, names from antiquity became popular again.

 Family names may be patronymic in origin or else based on occupation, location, or personal characteristic.
 These origins are often indicated by prefixes or suffixes.
 Traditionally a woman used a feminine version of her father's family name, replacing it with a feminine version of her husband's family name on marriage.
 In modern Greece, a woman keeps her father's family name for life but may use a husband's name.